OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 #### Nitro testnode

-Stylus is available on Arbitrum Sepolia, but we'll use nitro testnode which has a pre-funded wallet saving us the effort wallet provisioning or running out of tokens to send transactions.
+Stylus is available on Arbitrum Sepolia, but we'll use nitro testnode which has a pre-funded wallet saving us the effort of wallet provisioning or running out of tokens to send transactions.

 ```shell title="Instal your testnode"
 git clone -b release --recurse-submodules https://github.com/OffchainLabs/nitro-testnode.git && cd nitro-testnode